kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 ### Directive language

-To convey action, use directive language.
+To convey instructions, use directive language.
 For example:

 - Open a browser.
 - Download the binary.